Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 AGENT_HOST=[this will need to be publicly visible; perhaps you should try ngrok]
 ```

-After providing the Watson Assistant service `URL` and `API key`, install the necessary node packages to run the code by using command:
+After providing the Watson Assistant Solutions service `URL` and `API key`, install the necessary node packages to run the code by using command:

 `npm install`